 Original laboratory or field research project under the direction of a faculty mentor, leading to a thesis or research presentation for students in the honors program in biology.
 The equivalent of three or six lecture hours a week for one semester.
-May be repeated for credit, but no more than six hours may be counted toward a degree in biology.
+Only one of the following may be counted: Biology 379H, 679H, Integrative Biology 379H, 679H, Molecular Biosciences 379H, 679H.
 Prerequisite: Consent of the student's research supervisor and the departmental honors adviser.